-Steps for Distributors to Own Their Cash Flow
+6 Steps for Distributors to Own Your Cash Flow

 1. Assess Current Cash Flow

 Assessing and understanding your current cash flow goes beyond the basic equation of adding cash on-hand to inflows and subtracting outflows.
-As many learned during the pandemic, it helps to have a handle on when those transactions will occur and how that timing might’ve shifted amid disruption.
-Before the pandemic, the timing might’ve worked out so that you always had a good balance of inflows to easily manage your outflows.
-Now, customers might be paying later, causing you to come up short with suppliers or unable to pursue planned investments and strategies.
-Or it could be low demand challenging your cash flow.
+It also helps to have a handle on when those transactions will occur and how that timing might shift during any kind of disruption.

 To improve the health of your cash flow at any given time, there are several actions you can take.
-You can build these options into your response planning in the event of one of your scenarios, but you apply them today to fortify your cash flow.
-Options include:
+You can always wait and build these optimization ideas into your response planning in the event of disruption, but it’s best to begin applying them today to fortify your cash flow and strengthen your organization.

 Cost containment measures can improve the health of your cash flow.
-Learn more in our e-book: Cost Containment and Cash Management in the Wake of COVID-19.
+Learn how an ERP system can help organizations analyze costs.